 The EGC also has a separate Sylff research fund for grants of up to $20,000 for PhD students in Economics at Yale for projects focused on international development and trade.
 To learn more about Sylff research grants, visit: EGC Research Grants for PhD Students

 Fellowship Award Process

-Sylff fellowship awards will be allocated by the Sylff Faculty Selection Committee at EGC, which will convene each year to determine the recipients of these fellowships for the current academic year.
+Sylff fellowship awards are allocated by the Sylff Faculty Selection Committee at EGC, which convenes each year to determine the recipients of these fellowships for the current academic year.
 The Sylff Fellows will also receive priority in the allocation of office space for graduate students at EGC.
 There are no applications for these awards, as fellows will be independently nominated by EGC faculty affiliates and then selected by the committee from among the current eligible PhD students, with consideration of current grade point average.
-The current SYLFF Faculty Selection Committee at EGC consists of:
+The current Sylff Faculty Selection Committee at EGC consists of:

 Current Sylff Fellows

-The following Yale PhD students have been selected as SYLFF fellows in the 2020-21 academic year in recognition of their excellence in the areas of development economics and trade.
+The following Yale PhD students have been selected as Sylff fellows in the 2022-23 academic year in recognition of their excellence in the areas of development economics and trade.

 Lucas Conwell (2020-21, 2021-22)

 Lucas Conwell's work is at the intersection of spatial economics, macro, and development.
 Currently, Conwell is working on understanding informal transit in South Africa: where and when minibus taxis choose to operate, how they respond to government interventions, and their contribution to overall welfare.
 Other projects involve the ability of retraining programs to aid workers whose jobs are threatened by international trade as well as the extent and consequences of car orientation in large cities worldwide.